-- 1. Ensure that the auxiliary hydraulics lever is in neutral. - 2.
-Pull out the choke lever if you are starting a cold engine. - 3.
-Move the throttle lever midway between slow (turtle) and fast (rabbit) positions.
+- Ensure that the auxiliary hydraulics lever is in neutral. - Move the choke lever forward to the On position if you are starting a cold engine. - Move the throttle lever midway between slow (turtle) and fast (rabbit) positions.

 Note: A warm or hot engine may not require choking.